Course Types

 • These are your conventional classes that meet in a classroom either on campus or at an off-campus satellite location.

-• All instruction takes place on-ground and in-person.
+• All instruction takes place on-ground and in-person at the scheduled times.

 • In PipelineMT these courses will have scheduled days/times and assigned classrooms.